Goregaon (Raigad)

 Goregaon is a census town in Raigad district in Maharashtra state.
-It is situated 18 km away from the Raigad fort, the capital of Shivaji's kingdom.
+It is situated 18 km away from the Raigad fort, the capital of Chhatrapati Shivaji Maharaj's kingdom.
 For many years, Goregaon has served as a cultural and educational center for surrounding areas in the region.
 Situated near the Kal River, a tributary of the Savitri River.
 Goregaon enjoys an abundance of water and natural features.
 Goregaon (Ghodegaon) is likely the ancient Hippokura (Ghodekula) trade centre mentioned in Ptolemy's writings (A. D. 150).

 Geography

 Goregaon is located in the south-west of India at 18.17°N 73.3°E. The average elevation is 28 m.

 Formerly known as Ghodegaon, Goregaon is an inland port in the Mangaon taluka.
 It lies near the Kal River, about 6 mi northwest of Dasgaon and 2 mi south of the Kal's junction with the Ghod River, at the tidewaters of the Savitri River.
 The town utilizes the Kal as a source of hydroelectric energy.

 Boats weighing approximately 12 tons (50 khandi) pass through Goregaon, but river travel has diminished in recent times.

 The Konkan-Goa State Highway has facilitated economic and easy transport of goods to all parts of the country.